-Functional Neurological Disorder (FND) is a condition that affects how the brain and body communicate with
+Functional Neurological Disorder (FND) is a condition that affects the communication between the brain and body.

 In FND, the structure of the brain is normal.
-There is no damage or disease causing the symptoms.
+No damage or disease is causing the symptoms.
 Instead, the difficulty lies in how the brain is functioning — how it sends and receives signals.

 A helpful way to understand this is to think of the brain like a computer.
 The hardware (the physical structure) is working, but the software (the system running it) has developed a problem.
 This can interrupt or misdirect the messages being sent between the brain and the body.